ammarthegoat09/Hackintosh-PixelbookGo/README.md

 # Prerequisites
 (1. A Pixelbook or Pixelbook Go (Duh!).

+(2. A spare computer.
+Doesn't matter the operating system.
+We'll need it to mkae the macOS bootable USB.

-(2. A USB flash drive with at least 8GB of free storage as well as a USB-C to USB-A adapter.
+(3. A USB flash drive with at least 8GB of free storage as well as a USB-C to USB-A adapter.

-(3. An internet connection.
+(4. An internet connection.

-(4. A willingness that you, the user, know that flashing firmware and installing 3rd party operating systems can potentially damage or destroy your Pixelbook.
+(5. A willingness that you, the user, know that flashing firmware and installing 3rd party operating systems can potentially damage or destroy your Pixelbook.

-(5. A T3 and T5 Torx screwdriver.
+(6. A T3 and T5 Torx screwdriver.

-(6. Patience.
+(7. Patience.
 For most users, it may take days, even weeks to achieve macOS on a Pixelbook.
 There will be a lot of trial and error.

 # Device
 I will be using my personal and testing Pixelbook Go for this guide.
 Most pictures will be from me.
 Some will be from other sources.
 You can look at CITATIONS.md for more references.